HaoyeTianCoder/LX4MusicRecommendation/README.md

-# LX Model for Music Recommendation
+# A Music Recommendation System Based on logistic regression and eXtreme Gradient Boosting
 ```bibtex
 @inproceedings{tian2019music,
   title={A Music Recommendation System Based on logistic regression and eXtreme Gradient Boosting},